Osilly/Vision-R1/README.md

 # Vision-R1

-The official repo for "Vision-R1: Incentivizing Reasoning Capability in Multimodal Large Language Models".
+The official repo for "Vision-R1: Incentivizing Reasoning Capability in Multimodal Large Language Models". (<a href="https://github.com/Osilly/Vision-R1/Vision-R1.pdf">[Vision-R1 Paper]</a>)

 The datasets and code will be released, stay tuned!